I track tech news every day because I know you don’t have time to.

 But some updates actually matter.

 Let me walk you through three developments that caught my eye this month.
-These aren’t just version bumps.
-They’re changes that’ll affect how you build.
+These aren’t just version bumps, they’re going to reshape how you build.

 Next.js 15 dropped with some serious changes to how we think about caching.